Xiangyi-Zhu/DSCI510-Principle-of-Programming-Python/README.md

 # DSCI510-Principle-of-Programming-Python
-#This is the notes when having lecture and labs
+#This is the notes when having lectures and labs
 #Python